 Student Health Insurance – All full-time, matriculated graduate and law students are eligible for the Student Health Insurance Plan (SHIP).
 Once per academic year, eligible students must enroll in or waive out of the SHIP though their MySlice account.

 Child Care Subsidy – Syracuse University recognizes that supporting graduate and professional student success requires a holistic approach.
 Ensuring that your child or children can be cared for while you’re focused in the classroom, lab, or involved in practicum is another level of comfort and support.
+The Child Care Subsidy is awarded in the fall semester to full-time students with children under the age of 6 years.

 - Child Care at SU – Campus-based child care and early education providers include the Syracuse University Early Education and Child Care Center and the Bernice M. Wright Child Development Lab School